 In addition, developers might not get their hands on one then, as current supplies placed for pre-order via Apple’s online venue have sold out, and backorders are expected to drone on for months.
 It is expected that Apple is actually exaggerating the shortage and will deliver the watches to customers early, but this isn’t much help for a developer needing to cash in on this new device quickly.

 Should your development team bother developing for Apple Watch, or wait and see?

 The Pros of Developing Apple Watch Apps Now

 Sales of the Apple Watch likely won’t ever reach that of the iPhone or iPad, but that doesn’t mean it’s not worth your time.

 Interestingly, Apple is marketing the watch as a luxury item, with prices running from $350 to over $10,000.
-Supplies are deliberately limited, the watches are only sold through Apple retailers (not third party retailers like Best Buy), and customers are invited to visit stores to personally try on the various bands and faces — all tactics applied when marketing luxury items, such as exotic cars and high-end jewellery.
+Supplies are deliberately limited, the watches are only sold through Apple retailers (not third-party retailers like Best Buy), and customers are invited to visit stores to personally try on the various bands and faces — all tactics applied when marketing luxury items, such as exotic cars and high-end jewelry.
 So if your clientele is among the upper crust, an Apple Watch app might be an excellent fit for you.

 The Cons of Developing Apple Watch Apps Now